liteacz/php-data-transfer/README.md

      * @dto-property LastName
      * And last name is PascalCased?
 What?
      * It's weird API we're dealing with, indeed.
-     * Fortunately we can easily rename it for our purposes.d */ public $lastName;
+     * Fortunately we can easily rename it for our purposes.
+     */
+    public $lastName;
 }